Imprasna/WoTrack/README.md

 5. The Levenshtein Distance determination/minimization step is done recursively until the input text is fully consumed.

+6. If there were no good trigram phrase matches, then the remaining trigram collocations are decomposed into digrams and unigrams.
+The same logic is ran on each, respectively.

 *Note* Order is currently not maintained in the demo frontend page.

 ## Setup